-Most recently, I’ve rediscovered books and a love of history, resulting in Monkey Town: The Summer of the Scopes Trial, my first novel in fifteen years.
-My second historical novel, On Beale Street, is about music, race, and Elvis Presley in 1954 Memphis.
-My third, The Year of the Bomb, is about horror movies, spies, and paranoia in a little California town in 1955.
-I like to think that in my new career as an author, I’ve combined the best elements of my previous two careers, writing about serious themes such as love, trust, and honesty in stories that are both compelling and enjoyable—stories that I would like to read.
-I’m hoping that my new career will be my best.
+More recently, I rediscovered books and a love of history, resulting in Monkey Town: The Summer of the Scopes Trial, followed by On Beale Street, about music, race, and Elvis Presley in 1954 Memphis; The Year of the Bomb, about horror movies, spies, and paranoia in a little California town in 1955; Night on Fire, about the Freedom Riders in 1960s Alabama; and Dreambender, a novel about fear and freedom in a world nearly destroyed in an ecological disaster.
+I like to think that in my third career, I’ve combined the best elements of my previous two careers, writing about serious themes such as love, trust, and honesty in stories that are both compelling and enjoyable—stories that I would like to read.

 In addition to writing, I edit books and produce audio and video programs.
 I started out in educational publishing, joined Walt Disney Records as director of product development, and ended up in my current position, senior editor at the United Methodist Publishing House.

-After spending most of my life in Los Angeles, I moved to Nashville in 1989, where I live happily with my wife Yvonne Martin Kidd and my daughter Maggie.
+After spending my early life in Los Angeles, I moved to Nashville, where I live happily with my wife Yvonne Martin Kidd and my daughter Maggie.